edgedb/easy-edgedb/README.md

 abstract annotation warning;
 ```

 because by default a type [can only have annotations](https://www.edgedb.com/docs/datamodel/annotations#ref-datamodel-annotations) called `title`, `description`, or `deprecated`.
 We only used annotations for fun for this one type, because nobody else is working on our database yet.
-But if we were to grow it into a real database for a game with multiple people working on it, we would want to put annotations everywhere to make sure that users know how to use each type in the right way.
+But if we made a real database for a game with many people working on it, we would put annotations everywhere to make sure that they know how to use each type.

 Our `Lord` type was only created to show how to use `constraint expression on`, which lets us make our own constraints: